 What is Net Metering?

 Net Metering is a system in which solar panels or other renewable energy generators are installed at a home or business and then connected to a public-utility power grid through a meter that reads electricity flow in two directions.
-Power from the generator can allow customers to offset the cost of power drawn from the utility.
+Power from the generator can power electric loads in real time when the renewable resource is available and send excess power to the grid following SMPAs net metering policy and procedure.

 Call Before You Sign!
 Be Wary of Solar Scams.